indraneel207/RABiTPy/documentation/identify.md

 ## Overview

-The `Identify` class in the RabtPy package is responsible for performing object identification on frames using methods such as grayscale thresholding and advanced models like Omnipose.
+The `Identify` class in the RABiTPy package is responsible for performing object identification on frames using methods such as grayscale thresholding and advanced models like Omnipose.

 ## Workflow